The purpose of this consent form is to ensure you are aware of relevant processes and procedures related to seeking psychological services.

 SMS reminders are sent approximately 72 hours before appointments.
 Please do not respond to this reminder as this is an automated service that comes from a computer.
 If you need to cancel or reschedule your appointment call or email our Support Team (email is preferred).

-Our clinic has a 48-hour cancellation and rescheduling policy.
-This means if you cancel or change your appointment within 48 hours, unless there is an emergency you will be charged the full fee for this session.
-By giving us more than 48 hours of notice you allow us enough time to offer your appointment to other clients who may be on waiting lists.
-Our reception closes at 5pm on a Friday, so for Monday appointments please call by Friday morning.
+If you cancel or change your appointment within 48 hours, unless there is an emergency you will need to pay the full fee for this session.
+Regardless of whether an appointment is attended, our psychologists spend time planning client sessions, so we feel it is important that they are remunerated for this time.
+By giving us more than 48 hours of notice you allow us enough time to offer your appointment to other clients who may be on a waiting list to see the psychologist.
 Please note that Medicare or private health insurance does not issue rebates for unattended appointments.

 Fees and rebates

-As of the 1st of February 2021 your psychologist’s fees are $170 during business hours and $185 after hours (before 9am, 4pm onwards and on weekends).
-The Australian Psychological Society’s recommended fee is currently $260 for a 50 minute consultation.
+Your psychologist’s fees are $170 during business hours and $185 after hours (before 9am, 4pm onwards and on weekends).
+The Australian Psychological Society’s recommended fee is currently $267 for a 50 minute consultation.

 Payment is required on the day of your session.
 You can pay with credit card or EFTPOS.